 Building projects include:

-House tasks are shared when possible, with some expectation for help around meals to the best of your abilities, if not food prep/cooking then clean up.
-Meals will be a gathering place for daily conversation over good home prepared meals.
+We will have some expectation for help around meals to the best of your abilities, if not food prep/cooking then clean up for the meals that we share.
+Shared meals will be a gathering place for daily conversation over good home prepared meals.
 Our diet is quite varied and non specific to any styles, you can expect good home cooking with veggies, meats, plenty of baked goods, and excellent coffee and tea :) .

 If you are reading this with an interest in childcare, we are looking for someone to playfully engage the kids for part of the day so that I can work kid free.
 I would always be nearby to help, and our days can be flexible as to when/how things are accomplished.
 Kid tasks are simply keeping them out of trouble, making/feeding them snacks, reading, playing, crafting, they are pretty easy going so many options to keep them busy.
-Arlo, the 2 yr old is pretty much potty trained, no diaper duties required.
+Arlo, the 3 yr old is fully bathroom trained so no diapers duties.
+They love to be outdoors checking out what we are doing!

-As mentioned above, contributing time in the kitchen is encouraged around meals, we love good tunes and social cooking together.
+Contributing time in the kitchen is encouraged around shared meals, we love good tunes and social cooking together.
 My father Carl often joins for meals.

-There are many things to do in your time off besides relax in the beautiful environment reading in a hammock.. we are at the base of the Valhalla Mountains, so hiking, biking, camping, climbing, water activities on the surrounding lakes and rivers such as swimming, paddleboarding, canoeing etc. The river is 5 min drive from the house, and if you are brave there is a creek a few min walk from the house for a cold plunge.
+There are many things to do in your time off, we are at the base of the Valhalla Mountains, so hiking, biking, camping, and climbing, and on the surrounding lakes and rivers many water activities (swimming, paddleboarding, cycling the rail trail).
+The river is 5 min drive from the house, and if you are brave there is a creek a few minutes walk from the house for a cold plunge.
 Nelson is our closest town, 35 min drive and is an great place to explore with many markets and beach side activities.
-There is a bus service that runs 4 times a day to and from Nelson, and up to Slocan (further beaches, hikes and cultural activites).
+There is a bus service that runs 4 times a day to and from Nelson, and up to the town Slocan (further beaches, hikes and cultural activities).
 The bus stop is a 20 min bike ride from the house.
-Having your own transportation is ideal, the Slocan Valley has a lot of good opportunities to take part in and rides will sometime be possible, having your own vehicle creates more opportunities.
+Having your own transportation is the ideal here, the Slocan Valley has a lot of good activities to take part in and having your own vehicle creates more opportunities!
+We will gladly offer rides when we are doing activities together, and you will be welcome to join us for dinner parties, trips to see family on Kootenay lake, floating Slocan River, going to town, but on your off time it will be mostly up to you to find your way around.

 Limited internet access